OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 3. Vendor Analysis (VA)
 4. Payment Analysis (PA)

-By analyzing the data from these lenses, the project seeks to identify trends, gaps and assists these firms with making data-driven recommendations while gaining a deeper understanding of the overall brazilian e-commerce atmosphere that may have been glossed over.
+By analyzing the data from these lenses, the project is intended to identify trends, gaps and assists these firms with making data-driven recommendations while gaining a deeper understanding of the overall brazilian e-commerce atmosphere that may have been glossed over.

 <img width="718" alt="Overall Sales Trend" src="https://github.com/OzzyGoylusun/SQL-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/assets/152992554/10a291ec-f800-46b2-b9d5-7c936f411b8f">